 Since its inception, ISF has organized and co-sponsored numerous courses and workshops as a way of raising awareness for the need for graduate level education for Muslim American leadership.

-In 2011 ISF become the land organizer of the last 7 annual Shura and In-service Training held annual at Yale University (most recently at Yale Divinity School).
+In 2011, ISF become the land organizer of the last 7 annual Shura and In-service Training held annually at Yale University (most recently at Yale Divinity School).
 Plenary speakers for this conference have included:

 - Chaplain Kamal Abu-Shamsieh